lago-project/lago/README.md

 issues, make sure you followed the guidelines in the section *user setup* above

-This will take a while, as first time execution downloads a lot of stuff.
+This will take a while, as first time execution downloads a lot of stuff, like downloading OS templates, where each one takes at least 1G of data.
+If you are still worried that its stuck, please refer to the [FAQ] to see if the issue you're seeing is documented.

+[FAQ]: README.html#faq

 Once it is done, you will get the results in the directory `deployment-basic_suite_3.5`, that will include an initialized prefix with a